inception-project/inception-project.github.io/_use-case-gallery/concept-linking/index.md

 The mapping is described [here](ttps://www.mediawiki.org/wiki/Wikibase/Indexing/RDF_Dump_Format).

 After importing the project, this project appears in _Projects_.
-A user can click on this project, then switch to _Documents_ to view the uploaded documents, and switch to _Recommenders_ to view the configured recommenders:
+A user can click on this project, then switch to _Documents_ to view the uploaded documents or _Recommenders_ to view the configured recommenders:
 ![projects_settings](recommenders_projects_settings.png)